Learning how to deal with the loss of your cat is a long, painful process, but it is an inevitable part of accepting a cat into your heart and family.

 Keep reading to learn the best ways to handle your grief in the sad case of losing your cat.

-The Maine Coon is an incredibly loving, gentle, and loyal cat.
+The Maine Coon is an incredibly loving, gentle, and loyal cat, so how do you deal with the loss of a cat?

 As a result, losing a Maine Coon can be as devastating as losing one of your closest friends or family members.